 Facilitators who benefit from the prostitution of a minor may be guilty of "aggravated sex trafficking" and subject to imprisonment up to 10 years and a possible fine not to exceed \$20,000.
-Disseminating ICSE is a felony punishable by a maximum of 5 years imprisonment and a possible fine up to \$5,000.
+Disseminating CSAM is a felony punishable by a maximum of 5 years imprisonment and a possible fine up to \$5,000.
 Though not mandatory, the facilitator may be ordered to pay restitution to the victim.
-If convicted of an ICSE offense, a facilitator is subject to asset forfeiture; however, asset forfeiture does not apply to other facilitator crimes.
+If convicted of a CSAM or trafficking offense, a facilitator is subject to asset forfeiture.
 No laws in Maine address sex tourism.